decentfund/kyodo/docs/README.md

 # Kyodo
 **Kyodo**
-the crossplatform incentive tool for building crypto economy for DAO based on Impression revenue model.
+Ethereum blockchain based web app, the crossplatform incentive tool for building crypto economy for DAO based on Impression revenue model.
 We build Kyodo to run Decent.Fund.
 As an organisational structure it's defined as Adhocracy As a governance it has two models Democracy and Meritocracy.

 Colony: Decent.Fund
-**Decent.Fund mission** is to contribute to the mass adoption of the decentrilezed solutions, making the concepts of the new crypto economy closer to unchain world.
+**Decent.Fund mission** is to contribute to the mass adoption of the decentrilezed solutions, making the concepts of the new crypto economy closer to unchained world.
 According to the mission Decent.Fund focuses on following activities:

 1. UI/UX design
 2. Programming